centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

   the **centreon-broker** user.

 The second function is the **write()** function.
 We already said its argument is a Broker event.
-A such object is a collection of keys/values.
+This type of object is a collection of keys/values.
 For example:

 .. code-block:: json